Boljoon: Geography

 Boljo-on, as locally called, has a total land area of 117.00 km2.
 It is 103 km from Cebu City.

 Boljoon is bordered to the north by the town of Alcoy, to the west are the towns of Malabuyoc, to the east is the Cebu Strait, and to the south is the town of Oslob.

 Barangays

-Boljoon comprises 11 barangays, of which six (including Poblacion) are coastal, and the rest inland:
+Boljoon is politically subdivided into 11 barangays.
+Each barangay consists of puroks and some have sitios.
+Among its barangays, 7 are coastal while the rest are landlocked.